doongwong2/studious-succotash/README.md

 872 - Leaf-Similar Trees
 2385 - Amount of Time for Binary Tree to Be Infected
 1026 - Maximum Difference Between Node and Ancestor
 1704 - Determine if String Halves Are Alike
+1347 - Minimum Number of Steps to Make Two Strings Anagram